The-Hacker-Recipes/The-Hacker-Recipes/physical/super-secret-zones/burger-de-seigneur.md

 ![](<../../.gitbook/assets/steak_seigneur.png>)

-knead the mixture and create steaks of 200g.
+Knead the mixture and create steaks of 200g.
 {% endtab %}
 {% endtabs %}